 Applications for Public Housing can be submitted online at any time by clicking here.
 We ask that you read the application process instructions before submitting an application.
 After submitting the online application, a second set of documents need to be completed by applicant household members and submitted to the BHA within 10 days.
 The family should carefully read the cover sheet to the second set of application documents to ensure all verifications for family members, proof of income, preference point verifications, proof of assets and other pertinent information are submitted within 10 days of online application.
 Applications with missing or falsified information may be denied.

-If you need help applying, accommodations for assisting applicants with the online application will be made on Tuesday mornings from 9am to 11am and Thursday afternoons from 1pm to 3pm in the BHA Community Building computer lab (1002 North Summitt Street, Bloomington, IN 47404) from 1:00pm to 4:00pm.
+If you need help applying, accommodations for assisting applicants with the online application will be made on Tuesday mornings from 9am to 11am and Thursday afternoons from 1pm to 3pm in the BHA Community Building computer lab (1002 North Summitt Street, Bloomington, IN 47404).
 A BHA staff person will be available to assist with applying online.